Narikurava: Issues

 The major issues which confront Narikuravas are poverty, illiteracy, diseases and discrimination.

 There has been discrimination of Narikuravas since ancient times.
-Due to their consumption of the Golden Jackal, which is forbidden by settled Hindu communities and other habits, they are not to be touched and are excluded from streets inhabited by upper castes.
+Due to their consumption of the Golden Jackal, which is forbidden by settled Hindu communities and other habits, they are not to be touched and are excluded from streets inhabited by other Hindu castes.
 This has led to protests and resentment from the community.
 The Narikuravas have been recognized as scheduled tribes in 2023 by the central government of India.

 High crime rates and unemployment are other problems which afflict the Narikurava community.
 The proscription of fox-hunting as well as killing endangered species of birds and wildlife have depleted the Narikuravas of their traditional sources of livelihood.
 As a result, unemployed Narikurava youth are taking to crime and illegal activities.
 There have also been instances when Narikurava have been arrested for the possession of unregistered firearms as country rifles which are banned according to the Indian laws.

 On 1996, a social-welfare organization named Narikurava Seva Sangam was formed in order to educate Narikurava children and facilitate them to lead a settled life.
 Other social-welfare organizations have poured in their efforts to improve the lives of the Narikuravas.
 In May 2008, the creation of a Welfare Board for the Narikuravas headed by the Backward Classes Minister was authorized by the State Government.
 Steady progress is being made in educating Narikuravas and assimilating them into society.
 The demand to remove them from the Backward Class list and include them into Scheduled Tribes was accepted by the government of Tamil Nadu.